BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 17/08/2019
 ---
 Today me and my cousin decided to go out and bike to Bialowieza - 17km next to our town.
 We did it and we made almost 60km overall!
 Once again it was the perfect day 😊💪!

+18/08/2019
+---
+Great Sunday :).
+It was my cousin's 18th birthday!
+She's already mature and I still remember how she was a little child 😅😅.
+Overall we had a great time :)!

+19/08/2019
+---
+We had an integration meeting with my colleagues from the new team on the project, which I start from next month.
+It was nice to eat a burger for free (company cost 😄😄).

+20/08/2019
+---
+I had a lot of meetings today.
+The main one is about training I'm providing remotely and others are about projects I'm on :).
+On Thursday I have presentation about Git and I still don't know what I want to tell...😓😓

+21/08/2019
+---
+It was another good day.
+At the noon I was informed that my git-presentation is canceled due to second speaker sick leave.
+I'm quite happy, especially that I wasn't sure what I want to tell so now I have more time to prepare  😉 😊.

+22/08/2019
+---
+What a day 😯!
+I've been writing the documentation to the module I implemented.
+During writing I noticed how many mistakes I made in architecture designing 😱 ...
+And finally I started refactoring the code.
+Thanks God I've been writing unit tests so it's more easy 👍👏.

+23/08/2019
+---
+Friday 😍!
+Fridays are the best because weekend is there 😝.
+Today after work I called my cousin and we went out to ride a bike.
+We did almost 30 km 😊!
+Not bad, huh?

+24/08/2019
+---
+My entire family went on holidays today so I'm home alone now 😅.
+Today was beautiful weather, I used it and sunbathed.
+I want to be more tanned than my parents after they back from holidays 😂😂!